georgevio/IoT-Embedded/esp-idf/3-Level-Cloud/esp32-s3-websocket_server/readme.md

     * `AmazonRootCA1.pem`
     * `new_certificate.pem` (device certificate)
     * `new_private.key` (device private key)

-    The `CMakeLists.txt` in the `main` component is configured to embed these files.
+	IMPORTANT NOTE: The `CMakeLists.txt` in the `main` component is configured to embed these files WITH THOSE EXACT NAMES.
+Be very careful with name changes...

 5.  **Project Configuration (`main/config.h`)**:
     Modify `main/config.h` to enable/disable modules and set parameters: